December 12, 2021

 Now, Trone is at the center of bipartisan efforts in Congress to make a major investment in putting a dent in the opioid epidemic, and the nation’s dual addiction and mental health crises writ large.
 “He’s the hardest-working person on the floor on this issue,” said Rep. Brian Fitzpatrick (R-Pa.), who along with Trone co-chairs the congressional Bipartisan Addiction and Mental Health Task Force.

 Trone said his main takeaway on his recent Mexico trip was that it was clear the Mexican government was outmatched by cartels to stop the supply of deadly synthetic opioids coming over the border.
 The United States, he said, was going to have to find a way to reduce demand.
 To Fitzpatrick and Trone, that means pushing Congress to invest billions of dollars in boosting treatment access and recovery opportunities for millions of Americans.

 “It’s just morphed bigger and bigger and bigger every year, and we have been unwilling to put the dollars behind it to support it,” Trone said of the crisis.
 “It’s unbelievable the cost to society.
 But addiction is often the folks who are in the shadows, and people who are struggling, and maybe that’s the reason we haven’t been honest about it and haven’t given the resources.”

 Trone first saw the dangers of addiction while he was growing up in rural Pennsylvania.
 His father was an alcoholic.
-The bank later foreclosed on Trone’s childhood farm and house, he said — a story he told often during his campaign — and before his father died Trone spent years taking him on weekends to the 28-day programs and Alcoholics Anonymous meetings that helped him into recovery.
+The bank later foreclosed on Trone’s childhood farm and house, and before his father died Trone spent years taking him on weekends to the 28-day programs and Alcoholics Anonymous meetings that helped him into recovery.